heroku/buildpacks-nodejs/README.md

 into application images with minimal configuration.

 > [!IMPORTANT]
-> This is a collection of [Cloud Native Buildpacks][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project, which is in beta.
+> This is a collection of [Cloud Native Buildpacks][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project, which is in preview.
 If you are instead looking for the Heroku Classic Buildpack for Node.js (for use on the Heroku platform), you may find it [here][classic-buildpack].

 ## Usage